ayoakinduko/Hello-World/README.md

 # Hello-World
 Just another repository
-Ayo Akinduko Setting up a new githu account.
+Ayo Akinduko Setting up a new github account.
+It's all about data.
+Turning data to gold.